magdesign/PocketVJ-CP-exh/ROADMAP.md

 - move, rotate, scale images interactive => I do this via dmx/artnet => png gobo player<p/>
 - remove old projector scripts <p/>
-- add bluetooth audio tethering to connect boomboxes (scan works, connect is wip) <p/>
-- do some more bluetooth features  <p/>
 - when leaving VNC mode, presenter is not working correctly, fix this! <p/>
-- function to directly drive LED stripes via [PWM](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/) from the expansion board
+- function to directly drive LED stripes via [PWM](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/) from the expansion board <p/>
 - limit IP input to IP adresses only, no text etc. how do I do that??  <p/>
 - when accessed over the internet, the ola panel is not visible, check how to handle ports with the remote, currently you can ask via mail for another port link..   <p/>
-- dmx comand to remote record (start / stop recording dmx) directly from light-console, on universe 50? <p/>
 - playlist feature to play dmx/video01 and afterwards 02 and so on, tricky bit will be to gather the end of the file audio or dmx end counts?...   <p/>
 - CP => remove set to 1 and make function to flip all OLA inputs to OLA outputs  <p/>
 - OLA => is dmx thru working so we can see the show while recording<p/>